-\looseness=-1 \xhdr{Multi-component systems} \namelong is not restricted to single-component systems. \namelong can correctly predict the interactions between electron donor and acceptors (\Cref{fig:chemical-analysis,fig:app:chemical-analysis-cocrystal}), which dictate the crystals' electronic properties.
-For the charge-transfer semiconducting co-crystals BALNAD and PERTCQ, \namelong correctly reproduces the 1D $\pi$-stacked columns with alternating donors and acceptors, the precise inter-columnar brick-wall registry, as well as the $\pi$-$\pi$ stacking distances.
+\looseness=-1 \xhdr{Multi-component systems} \namelong is not restricted to single-component systems. \namelong can correctly predict the interactions between electron donor and acceptors (\Cref{fig:chemical-analysis,fig:app:chemical-analysis-cocrystal}), which dictate these crystals' electronic properties.
+For the charge-transfer semiconducting co-crystals BALNAD and PERTCQ, \namelong correctly reproduces the 1D $\pi$-stacked columns with alternating donors and acceptors, the inter-columnar brick-wall registry, as well as the $\pi$-$\pi$ stacking distances.

 \xhdr{Energy analysis} Finally, we probe the energetic plausibility of \namelong samples using single-point GFN2-xTB calculations (\S \ref{app:energy_analysis}).
-Compared to the physics-based submissions to the CSP blind tests, \namelong samples occupy a similar, relatively tight energy basin.
-This indicates that evem without any geometry relaxations, \namelong learns to avoid unphysical motifs and respects the coarse thermodynamic landscapes.
+Compared to the physics-based submissions to the CSD blind tests, \namelong samples occupy a similar, relatively tight energy basin.
+This indicates that even without any geometry relaxations, \namelong learns to avoid unphysical motifs and respects the coarse thermodynamic landscapes.

 \looseness=-1